pymc-devs/pytensor/doc/faq.rst

 Output slight numerical difference
 ----------------------------------

-Sometimes when you compare the output of Pytensor using different Pytensor flags, Pytensor versions, CPU and GPU devices, or with other software like NumPy, you will see small numerical differences.
+Sometimes when you compare the output of PyTensor using different PyTensor flags, PyTensor versions, CPU and GPU devices, or with other software like NumPy, you will see small numerical differences.

 This is normal.
 Floating point numbers are approximations of real